cuongnguyen-kms/kahoot-agent/README.md

 ## Disclaimer

-- This is for educational/demo purposes only.
+- This is for joining internal TechContest purposes only.
 Do not use to disrupt real Kahoot sessions or against terms of service.
 - Kahoot’s interface may change; update selectors in `kahoot_agent/selectors.py` as needed.
-- Automated play may be detected or blocked in some situations.
 ---

 Made with ❤️ using [LangGraph](https://github.com/langchain-ai/langgraph), [Playwright](https://playwright.dev/python/), and [OpenAI](https://platform.openai.com/docs/api-reference).